hoop33/techbooksdotd/README.md

 # Tech Books Deals of the Day

 This is the source code that runs http://techbooksdotd.herokuapp.com.
 It's written in Ruby and runs on Sinatra, using Haml for the views.
-It's pretty simple--look at techbooksdotd.rb for all controller logic.
+It's pretty simple--look at `techbooksdotd.rb` for all controller logic.

-I wrote this to save me from having to check the Apress, Manning, and O'Reilly sites daily for their book deals.

 ## To Run